 Navy Family Ombudsmen are valuable assets in facilitating communication between the commanding officer and family members, fostering a better understanding of the needs and viewpoints of the crew and their families.
-The Commander U.S. 7th Fleet is fortunate to have an Ombudsman Team that provides information and assistance to all family members of the Staff.
+Commander, U.S. 7th Fleet is fortunate to have an Ombudsman Team that provides information and assistance to all family members of the Staff.

 The Ombudsman Team fulfill the following roles: